-The call of the town committee for the Republican voters of Oswego to assemble at Judson's Hall last Saturday evening for the purpose of organizing a Grant and Colfax club, was answered by a large number of her citizens.
+Aug.
+13: The call of the town committee for the Republican voters of Oswego to assemble at Judson's Hall last Saturday evening for the purpose of organizing a Grant and Colfax club was answered by a large number of her citizens.
 L.B.
 Judson was chosen temporary president and C.G.
 Doud secretary.
 On motion, J.S.
-Seely, Rank, L.N.
+Seely, L. Rank, L.N.
 Hall, D.B.
-Jewell and E. Morgan were appointed to draft resolutions and report on a permanent organization at the next meeting of the club.
-Irus Coy was present and made a good speech.
+Jewell, and E. Morgan were appointed to draft resolutions and report on a permanent organization....The Democrats of this town are organized and at work.
+They have a sign post up in front of their rooms with the following inscription: Democratic Club rooms.
+One currency and Equal taxation for all."